SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 the `devtools` package [@devtools_cit] and `RStudio` [@rstudio_cit].
 Furthermore, `tcltk` and `igraph` [@igraph_cit] are incorporated.

-# Conflict of interest

-The authors are not employees but customers of interActive Systems (iAS).
-The authors therefore declare no conflict of interest.

 # interActive Systems statement

 InterActive Systems (iAS) has given permission for the open source development of this software